varunvs7692/Spotify-Clone/README.md

 # SPOTIFY RESPONSIVE CLONE

 ## 🔭 &nbsp; About this Project
-A functional Spotify clone entirely from scratch, employing HTML, CSS, and JavaScript skills .
+A functional Spotify clone entirely from scratch, employing HTML and CSS skills .
 Replicated key features of the original platform, including music playback controls and playlist management.
 Ensured seamless responsiveness across devices.
 Demonstrated excellence in front-end web development through hands-on implementation and attention to detail.
 <br>

 ## 🛠 &nbsp;Tech Stack